Day 15 of the RISE Coffee Countdown Calendar - Costa Rica, Western & Central Valley

 Process: Washed

-Tasting notes: Jammy, citrus and sweet
+Tasting notes: Sticky jam, vibrant citrus and chocolate

 Why Alice and Ben love it: We LOVE Costa Rican coffee.
 This is a really clean, sweet cup of coffee.
 Alice and Ben are heading to Costa Rica in January of 2025 to meet with some of the farmers from this cup!